ARM-software/SCP-firmware/doc/code_style.md

 }
 ```

-These rules apply independently of whether they are part of an if-else chain:
+This rule applies also to an if-else chain:

 ```c
 if (condition) {